JCMexplains/writing-for-success-2023/textbook.md

 2. Check one of your assignments for correct APA or MLA formatting and citations.
-(You may wish to conduct this activity in two sessions---one to edit the body of the paper and one to edit the references section.)
+(You may wish to conduct this activity in two sessions---one to edit the body of the paper and one to edit the References section.)
 Check for the following:
     - All components of an APA or MLA paper are included.
     - The title page (or title block) and body of the paper are correctly